brillout/wildcard-api/docs/what-is-rpc.md

 Our function `hello` is executed on the Node.js server but called remotely in the browser.

-**RPC & web dev**
+**RPC & Web Dev**

 In the context of web development,
-RPC is most often used in order to retrieve and mutate data with SQL or ORM queries.
+RPC is typically used to allow the frontend to retrieve and mutate data using SQL or ORM queries.
 For example:

 ~~~js